minhoCHA/JAVA-SQL-Today-I-Learn/JAVA/inheritance.md

 and the ```sleep``` method of the ```HouseDog``` class will be called.

-The method of re-implementing the methods of the parent class in the same form as the child class is called method overriding.
-(Overwrite method ※)
+>The method of re-implementing the methods of the parent class in the same form as the child class is called method overriding.
+>(※Overwrite method)